jimmitchell/Tinylytics-for-Micro.blog/README.md

 ## Displaying Country Flags

 If you want to display the total hits on your site, check the "Show Country Flags?" checkbox.
-Checkout the Tinylytics "[Showing visited countries](https://tinylytics.app/docs/showing_countries)" help article for more details.
+Check out the Tinylytics "[Showing visited countries](https://tinylytics.app/docs/showing_countries)" help article for more details.

 ---